dmatthewsbnd251/Inventory_Manager/README.md

 ## Acknowledgments

-This work was produced as a university staff project and made available under an open source license courtesy of Carnegie Mellon University.
+This work was produced as a university staff project and made available under an open source license with the permission of Carnegie Mellon University.

 ## License